isuruK2003/SortAlgorithmsVisualized/README.md

 # Sort Algorithms Visualized

 Sort Algorithms Visualized is a web application that visually demonstrates different sorting algorithms.
 This project helps users understand how various sorting algorithms work by providing an interactive and visual representation.
+Check out the demo [here](https://isuruk2003.github.io/SortAlgorithmsVisualized/).

 ## Features